Definition of Bridge Loan

 Example #2

-In this case, the company can take a bridge loan of up to $13,000,000 (= maximum LTV of 65% of $20,000,000) and start the construction without any delay.
-It can repay the loan 6 months later after raising funds through bond issuance.
+In this case, the company can take a bridge loan of up to $13,000,000 (= maximum LTV of 65% of $20,000,000) and start the construction without delay.
+It can repay the loan 6 months after raising funds through bond issuance.
 This is how it works in the case of corporates.

 Interest Rate of Bridge Loan